Saturday, May 1, 2021

 "{äöü},[áàâ]/|éèê|\ë!:;+(&)'%@".
 But, if such a test fails, developers and/or business analysts will likely give you the hairy eyeball when they see a defect documented with such example input.
 They probably close the issue unfixed, assuming such inputs are unrealistic and won't be seen in production.

-What has worked better for me: Use these characters in a more meaningful context so it becomes obvious to all stakeholders that the problem you spotted is worth getting fixed.
+What has worked better for us: Use these characters in a more meaningful context so it becomes obvious to all stakeholders that the problem you spotted is worth getting fixed.

-For example, I've made it a habit to use M&M's Worldstore Inc. whenever I use or create a company address.
-That's not because I love chocolate so much but rather because it has a mix of special characters that all caused headaches in my past and current career as a software tester: the ampersand, the apostrophe and the dot.
+For example, we have made it a habit to use M&M's Worldstore Inc. whenever we use or create a company address.
+That's not because we love chocolate so much but rather because it has a mix of special characters that all caused headaches in our past and current career as a software tester: the ampersand, the apostrophe and the dot.

-A blank in a name isn't exotic.
+A blank in a name is not exotic.
 Look at Leonardo Di Caprio or Carla Del Ponte.
-I've seen programs that cut away the second part, leaving the famous actor with the short name "Di" or "Del".
+We have seen programs that cut away the second part, leaving the famous actor with the short name "Di" or "Del".

-Below find a few examples of names I use regularly in testing:
+Below find a few examples of names we regularly use in testing:

 • M&M's Worldstore